-Southern Grace offers a two hour class for children ages six to sixteen that covers social skills (proper introductions, friendship, sportsmanship, self confidence, thank-you notes) along with dining etiquette (table manners, proper place settings, attending parties).
+Southern Grace offers a two hour class for children (8-16 years old) that covers social skills including proper introductions, self confidence, and how to write a proper thank-you note.
+The class also covers dining etiquette which includes table manners and proper place settings.
 There are interactive activities that make the students feel special while learning to believe in themselves.
 Students will gain poise and will be able to handle social situations with confidence.

 $65 per student

-Want to enroll your child in a course?
+Want to enroll your child in a class?

 Good manners are key to your child’s social success.
 Social skills are important in all aspects of your child’s life, from the playground to the classroom to the workplace.
 Social skills help others feel comfortable with us and help us make friends.
 These skills help us resolve conflicts in a healthy way.
 At Southern Grace we help your children learn manners and social skills they will use for the rest of their lives.

 We teach your children that manners are not just words, but they are actions that need to be implemented everyday.
 As with anything, it takes practice to learn to use manners correctly.
 We all know that actions speak louder than words and at Southern Grace that is something we truly believe.